-MRI acquisition and Data Preprocessing
+MRI acquisition and data preprocessing

-- 3 A T2-weighted gradient echo EPI sequence was used to acquire the functional data covering the - 4 whole brain with 2 x 2 x 2 mm3 resolution (64 slices without gaps, TR = 2000 ms, TE= 30 ms, flip - 5 angle= 77° , multiband acceleration factor = 2, FOV = $160 \times 160 \text{ mm}$, matrix size = 100×100). - 6 Furthermore, a T1-weighted MPRAGE sequence was used for each participant (1 x 1 x 1 mm3, - 7 TR=2300 ms, TE= 2.98 ms).
-Preprocessing was performed using BrainVoyager software - 8 (BrainVoyager OX) (Brain Innovation B.V., Maastricht, the Netherlands).
-For each run a slice scan - 9 time correction using sinc interpolation was performed, data from each run was motion-corrected - by realigning to the first volume of the first run using sinc interpolation.
-A two-cycle temporal - high-pass filtering was applied in order to remove low frequency linear and quadratic trends. - Notice that no spatial smoothing was performed at this stage.
-The anatomical data, after the skull - removal and inhomogeneity correction, were spatially warped to MNI space (MNI-ICBM 152), - and the functional data were then co-registered to the anatomical data in the new space using the - boundary based registration algorithm (Greve and Fischl 2009).
+A T2-weighted gradient echo EPI sequence was used to acquire the functional data covering the whole brain with $2 \times 2 \times 2$ mm3 resolution (64 slices without gaps, TR = 2000 ms, TE= 30 ms, flip angle= 77 °, multiband acceleration factor = 2, FOV = 160×160 mm, matrix size = 100×100).
+Furthermore, a T1-weighted MPRAGE sequence was used for each participant $(1 \times 1 \times 1 \text{ mm}^3, \text{TR}=2300 \text{ ms}, \text{TE}= 2.98 \text{ ms}).$ Preprocessing was performed using BrainVoyager software (BrainVoyager QX) (Brain Innovation B.V., Maastricht, the Netherlands).
+For each run a slice scan time correction using sinc interpolation was performed and data from each run was motion-corrected by realigning to the first volume of the first run using sinc interpolation.
+A two-cycle temporal high-pass filtering was applied in order to remove low frequency linear and quadratic trends.
+Notice that no spatial smoothing was performed at this stage.
+The anatomical data, after the skull removal and inhomogeneity correction, were spatially warped to MNI space (MNI-ICBM 152), and the functional data were then co-registered to the anatomical data in the new space using the boundary based registration algorithm (Greve and Fischl 2009).